 2024

-Counting Butterflies in Fully Dynamic Bipartite Graph Streams (to appear)
+Counting Butterflies in Fully Dynamic Bipartite Graph Streams

 Serafeim Papadias, Zoi Kaoudi, Varun Pandey, Jorge Arnulfo Quiane Ruiz, Volker Markl